shermanflan/airflow-on-aks/README.md

 ## Airflow on Azure Kubernetes Service
 Key objectives include:

-- Deploy Airflow configured to use a Celery executor
+- Deploy Airflow configured to use the Celery executor
 - Deploy Airflow configured to use the Kubernetes executor
 - Use the nginx [ingress](https://docs.microsoft.com/en-us/azure/aks/ingress-tls)
 provided by the managed helm chart
 - Enable tls-termination using the [cert-mgr](https://cert-manager.io/docs/installation/kubernetes/)
-controller via helm chart
+controller provided by the managed helm chart
 - Use a DNS zone with a registered domain (rikguz.com)
 - Secure Airflow using OAuth2 via Azure Active Directory
 - Include a plugin with operators, hooks, etc. to support orchestration